Tecvayli (teclistamab-cqyv) for multiple myeloma

 What is Tecvayli for multiple myeloma?

-Tecvayli (teclistamab-cqyv) is an approved antibody-based therapy for certain heavily pretreated adults with multiple myeloma that has returned after prior therapies (relapsed) or proven resistant to treatment (refractory).
-The therapy’s approval in the U.S. and the European Union is provisional, meaning that additional evidence of the medication’s effectiveness is required for its full continued approval.
+Tecvayli (teclistamab-cqyv) is an antibody-based therapy approved for certain adults with multiple myeloma that has returned after prior therapies (relapsed) or is proven resistant to treatment (refractory).
+It can be used as a standalone treatment or in combination with Darzalex Faspro (daratumumab and hyaluronidase-fihj), another approved myeloma therapy.

 Multiple myeloma occurs when plasma cells, a type of immune cell, become cancerous and start growing out of control in the bone marrow, the spongy interior of some bones where blood cells are produced.